 FAQs

-The express lanes and general-purpose lanes will be separated by a double white line.
-The express lanes will have dedicated access points along the corridor for drivers to enter the express lane.
-Drivers will be able to enter U.S. 69 just as they do now, and then enter the express lanes at the dedicated access points.
-When drivers using an express lane want to exit U.S. 69, they will move out of the express lane and back into the general-purpose lanes, then use the exit ramps along the roadway as they do now.
+The express lanes and general-purpose lanes are separated by double white lines.
+When drivers using an express lane want to exit U.S. 69, they will move out of the express lane and back into the general-purpose lanes at designated locations where there are dashed lines on the pavement.
+They will then use the general-purpose lane exit ramps along the roadway.

 Yes.
-KTAGs will be the most cost-effective way to pay tolls on U.S. 69.
-A KTAG is a small device (like a sticker) called a transponder that adheres to the inside of vehicle’s windshield.
-Customers who use a KTAG or another valid, compatible transponder will pay the lowest toll on 69Express and all Kansas toll facilities — 50% less than those who do not use a KTAG.
+KTAGs are the most cost-effective way to pay tolls on U.S. 69.
+A KTAG is a small device (like a sticker) called a transponder that adheres to the inside of a vehicle’s windshield.
+Customers who use a KTAG or another valid, compatible transponder pay the lowest toll on 69Express and all Kansas toll facilities — 50% less than those who do not use a KTAG.
 KTAGs also can be used in Oklahoma, Texas and most toll facilities in Florida and Colorado.

 Drivers who do not have KTAGs can sign up at driveks.com/tolling/ktag.
 KTAG transponders are free and can be mailed directly to the user.

-Tolls accrued on a KTAG will be charged to a customer’s bank account or credit/debit card each month.
+DriveKS is Kansas’ toll payment system, operated by the Kansas Turnpike Authority.
+At DriveKS.com, motorists can set up an account, save a payment method and order a free KTAG to place in their vehicles.
+Tolls accrued on a KTAG or compatible transponder are charged to a customer’s bank account or credit/debit card each month.
 Users also may choose a pre-paid option, available at select Kansas retailers or online at www.BancPass.com.

 There are two types of enforcement to consider: